phu0ngng/nccl/doc/source/troubleshooting.rst

 by disabling IO virtualization or VT-d.
 For Broadcom PLX devices, it can be done from the OS but needs to be done again after each reboot.

-Use the command below to find the PCI bus IDs of PLX PCI bridges :
+Use the command below to find the PCI bus IDs of PLX PCI bridges:

 .. code::

   sudo lspci | grep PLX

-Then use setpci to disable ACS with the command below, replacing 03:00.0 by the PCI bus ID of each PCI bridge.
+Next, use setpci to disable ACS with the command below, replacing 03:00.0 by the PCI bus ID of each PCI bridge.

 .. code::